balaarunreddyv1/gradle-cheapsheet/Readme.md

-Gradle Project is a collection of tasks. task is a collection of actions.
+Gradle Project is a collection of tasks. \n task is a collection of actions. \n
-Actions are functions performed by gradle in a acylic way.
+Actions are functions performed by gradle in a acylic way. \n